go-ethereum

 Choosing A Consensus Algorithm

-While the main network uses proof-of-stake (PoS) to secure the blockchain, Geth also supports the the 'Clique' proof-of-authority (PoA) consensus algorithm and the Ethash proof-of-work algorithm as alternatives for private networks.
+While the main network uses proof-of-stake (PoS) to secure the blockchain, Geth also supports the 'Clique' proof-of-authority (PoA) consensus algorithm and the Ethash proof-of-work algorithm as alternatives for private networks.
 Clique is strongly recommended for private testnets because PoA is far less resource-intensive than PoW.
 The key differences between the consensus algorithms available in Geth are:

 Ethash